Loading...

 How to consume Digestive, Tea With Milk without glucose spikes

-Engage in light physical activity, such as a short walk, after eating to help your muscles use up the glucose more efficiently.
+Engage in light physical activity, such as a short walk, after your meal to help muscles utilize glucose more efficiently.

 healthspan-mbl